tastern-waterousco/web-app-runner/README.md

 ### Production Web Server

+This example shows a more realistic environment where the environment is set to production, configuration is read from a file and the server runs as a cluster of services in a background daemon.

 	// IP & agent white/black lists defined in config
 	var configFile = __dirname + '/config.js',
     	logfile = process.env.HOME + '/logs/web-app.log',